radusepe/goosechase-mission-list/README.md

 ## Running the Server

-Before running the server, make sure to update `server/src/constants.ts` with your postgres username and password.
+NOTE: Seeding the database should have created a user with permissions as well.
+This username and password is already being used in `server/src/constants.ts`.
+If you run into permission issues on the server side, you will need to update the constants file with a valid username and password for your postgres setup.
 Make sure this user has appropriate permissions.
 You may need to run the following:

 ```
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO <your_username>;